jitsi/handbook/docs/dev-guide/iframe.md

 };
 const api = new JitsiMeetExternalAPI(domain, options);
 ```

-You can set the initial media devices for the call:
+You can set the initial media devices for the call using the following:

 ```javascript
 const domain = 'meet.jit.si';